Updated Information for Buyers and Conditions of Sale below.

 Lots purchased online with the-saleroom.com will attract an additional charge for this service in the sum of 4.95% of the hammer price plus VAT at the rate imposed

 We do not undertake postage and packing or recommend anyone who may undertake this on your behalf.
-However, here are some useful numbers of companies that will be able to assist.
+However the local branch of Mailboxes who receive our catalogues and are happy to assist and will quote in advance.
+0044 1752 257224 Email: firstname.lastname@example.org

 Information for Buyers at Auctions